MMC Benefits Handbook

 In the case of any conflict between this description of the Plan and the official Plan document, the Plan document governs.
 See also the Administrative Information section.

-References in this section of the Benefits Handbook to "Company" means Marsh & McLennan Companies, Inc. and its subsidiaries and affiliates other than (i) Marsh ClearSight LLC (formerly CS STARS, LLC), (ii) Mercer Services (including: Mercer HR Services, LLC., Mercer Trust Company, and (except during the period from July 1, 2013 through February 29, 2016) Mercer Health and Benefits Administration, LLC), (iii) Mercer Systems Services, (iv) Mercer PeoplePro, (v) Marsh & McLennan Agency LLC and (vi) Dovetail Insurance Corporation.
+References in this section of the Benefits Handbook to "Company" means Marsh & McLennan Companies, Inc. and its subsidiaries and affiliates other than (i) Mercer Services (including: Mercer HR Services, LLC., Mercer Trust Company, and (except during the period from July 1, 2013 through February 29, 2016) Mercer Health and Benefits Administration, LLC), (ii) Mercer Systems Services, (iii) Marsh & McLennan Agency LLC and (iv) Dovetail Insurance Corporation.